michaelbromley/michaelbromley.co.uk/content/blog/2018-04-08-museum-of-the-analog-native.md

 I remember when my sister got this walkman.
 Not only did it feature "auto-reverse" (you don't need to pop out the tape and flip it to play the next side), but it also let you skip forwards by detecting the silence between tracks.

-Music piracy back then was really a labour of love.
+Music piracy back then was a labour of love.
 You really had to *earn* your illicit collection through hours spent kneeling in front of the tape deck, finger poised over the "stop" button as the track faded out.

 Later on I got a minidisc player and then a portable CD player that could read mp3 CDs.
 The piracy process got a little easier